 - mass payments and integration with other services with open API,

-- Revolut got a banking licence and is currently during organizational transformation.
-As for now, Revolut is Electronic Money Institution regulated by British Financial Conduct Authority; your funds are kept in Lloyd’s or Barclays, which in case of Revolut bankruptcy, guarantee refund under Financial Services Compensation Scheme.
+- Revolut got a banking license and is currently during organizational transformation.
+As for now, Revolut is Electronic Money Institution regulated by British Financial Conduct Authority; your funds are kept in Lloyd’s or Barclays, but in case of Revolut bankruptcy, you are not guaranteed a refund under Financial Services Compensation Scheme.

 What they should improve:

 - card top-ups are limited for private accounts,